elementor/elementor/docs/core/common/assets/js/api/core/components.md

 * **Examples**:
     ```javascript
-     // Example create and register new component, available to run in the console does not depends on anything else.
+     // Example of creating and registering a new component, available to run in the console and does not depend on anything else.
      class CustomComponent extends $e.modules.ComponentBase {
         getNamespace() {
             return 'custom-component';